Met Office Yellow weather warning for snow and ice in place until Tuesday morning bringing disruption for motorists

 The Met Office Yellow Weather warning is in place between 3am today (January 15) and 9am on Tue 16 Jan 2024.

-The Met Office say thjs will bring showers, increasingly falling as snow, bringing some disruption to parts of Northern Ireland.
+The Met Office say this will bring showers, increasingly falling as snow, bringing some disruption to parts of Northern Ireland.

+Showers, increasingly falling as snow, bringing some disruption to parts of Northern Ireland

+A post this morning from @TrafficwatchNI says that ‘some roads and railways likely to be affected with longer journey times by road, bus and train services’ and warns the public there could be ‘some injuries from slips and falls on icy surfaces’ and ‘probably some icy patches on some untreated roads, pavements and cycle paths’.

 Meanwhile, drivers face being stranded as Arctic air bringing snow and ice threatens to cause travel disruption in parts of the UK.